Rustin Morse, M.D.

 Senior Vice President, Quality & Safety, Chief Quality Officer

-Dr. Morse serves as Senior Vice President, Quality & Safety, and Chief Quality Officer.
-He has also taken on the role of Interim Chief Clinical Officer (CCO).
+Dr. Morse serves as Senior Vice President for Quality & Safety and Chief Quality Officer.
+In addition to his role in Quality, Dr. Morse oversees Our Children’s House.
 Previously employed by UT Southwestern Medical Center working directly with Children’s Health since 2012, Dr. Morse is responsible for the oversight and advancement of system-level quality and safety – both patient and staff safety – across Children’s Health.

 Dr. Morse received his Bachelor’s degree from the State University of New York at Oswego and his Medical Degree from the State University of New York Health Science Center at Syracuse (now Upstate Medical University).
 He then completed his pediatric residency at Children’s Hospital of Pittsburgh and his pediatric emergency medicine fellowship at Children’s Memorial Hospital (now Ann & Robert H. Lurie Children’s Hospital of Chicago).

 After finishing his fellowship in 2001, he joined the medical staff at Phoenix Children’s Hospital and, in 2008, was tapped to become the hospital’s first ever Medical Director for Quality.
 In 2012, after receiving a Master’s degree in Medical Management from the University of Southern California, Dr. Morse joined Children’s Medical Center of Dallas (now Children’s Health) as Chief Quality Officer.